Hartlepool Electric Tramways

 Jarrow and District Electric Tramways cap badge

 Standard British Electric Traction Company ‘Magnet & Wheel’ cap badge — brass.
-Although I have yet to see a photograph of a Hartlepool tramwayman showing this clearly, this is the pattern the BETCo issued to all its subsidiary operations (with the exception of Birmingham), so it would definitely have been used in Hartlepool between 1899 and the corporation take-over of 1912.
+Although I have yet to see a photograph of a Hartlepool tramwayman showing this clearly, this is the pattern the BETCo issued to all its subsidiary operations (with the exception of the Birmingham and Black Country systems), so it would definitely have been used in Hartlepool between 1899 and the corporation take-over of 1912.

 Hartlepool Electric Tramways Tram No 18